You can bring people together to talk about patient safety at your Kitchen Table event

 What do we mean by a Kitchen Table?

-It is a place of kindness and respect, and it’s also really SIMPLE to do (you can download our Kitchen Table Handbook here)
+And it’s also really SIMPLE to do (you can download our Kitchen Table Handbook for everything you need to know here).

 Why host a Kitchen Table?

-The Kitchen Table is something we’ve tried out a number of times now in a variety of different locations and settings ranging from national conferences to small local events and the response from people who have experienced it has been incredibly positive.
+Kitchen Tables have been tried out by hundreds of organisations across England since 2017, in a variety of different locations and settings, and the response from people who have experienced it has been incredibly positive.

-We know that time is a very precious resource so to provide people with the opportunity for them just to stop for a few minutes and really be listened to has been quite profound for the people who have experienced this approach.
+We know that time is a very precious resource, so to provide people with the opportunity just to stop for a few minutes, to be asked their thoughts and really be listened to has been quite profound for the people who have experienced this approach.

 And to help you convince others, here is a folder full of just some of the ways a kitchen table can help you…